 Travel vaccination is a wise precaution that is often skimped or avoided by travellers.
 Most people in the UK have little or no experience of seeing the infectious diseases that are so prevalent abroad and have a false sense of security over travel health precautions.
-Modern travel vaccines are highly effective, give very few side effects and their cost is trivial compared to the consequences of the diseases they can so easily protect against.
+Modern travel vaccines are highly effective and give very few side effects.

 Remember to plan ahead as far as possible if you need vaccination.
 Your body needs time to produce protective antibodies after the injections – a minimum of two weeks but preferably more.
 Some vaccinations, such as rabies and hepatitis B, are in fact a course of jabs over several weeks.
 Yellow Fever Vaccination Certificates are not officially valid until 10 days after the injection.

 Some vaccination is always better than none, so do not put off travel jabs just because you do not have much time available before you leave.
 Contact us and we will advise what can be done.

 There are many excellent sources of information on the internet that give you up to date travel advice on specific countries.
 You can check what vaccinations you may need and also if malaria precautions are necessary.
 Two of the best are:

 Fit for Travel from NHS Scotland

 CDC Traveller’s Health from the US-based Centers for Disease Control and Prevention